john-itcsolutions/smart-web-postgresql-grpc/README.md

 Then (on primary):

-`microk8s enable dashboard ingress istio metallb metrics-server registry storage`
+`microk8s enable dashboard gpu ingress istio metallb kubeflow metrics-server registry storage`

 .. at the beginning of metallb enablement you need to respond to input request with `192.168.0.0/32`.